-What is Quasar malware?
+What is Quasar RAT?

 Quasar is a remote access trojan is used by the attackers to take remote control of infected machines.
 It is written using the .NET programming language and available to a wide public as an open-source project, making it a popular RAT that was featured in a number of attacks.

-General description of Quasar
+General description of Quasar RAT

-Quasar was first discovered in 2015 by security researchers, who, at the time, speculated that this RAT was written by an in-house development team after performing the analysis of a sample.
+Quasar RAT was first discovered in 2015 by security researchers, who, at the time, speculated that this RAT was written by an in-house development team after performing the analysis of a sample.
 Quasar is an evolution of an older malware called xRAT and some of its samples can carry out as much as 16 malicious actions.